jandaloro13/jandaloro13.github.io/README.md

-# Joseph Andaloro | Personal Portfolio
+# Joseph Andaloro, MSC | Personal Portfolio

 ## Overview
 This portfolio showcases my projects in communications and complete academic and professional experiences.
 It serves as an interactive supplement to my resume and provides a structured view of my accomplishments.